EdD vs. PhD: What’s the Difference?

 EdD Degree Options

 The EdD in Organizational Leadership is a program designed to provide learners with a focus on organizational leadership as it is applied to certain areas and aspects of education.
-EdD programs are intended to help learners apply theories to new environments in hopes of making change.
+EdD programs are intended to help learners apply theories to new environments in hopes of making a change.

 The EdD in Organizational Leadership: K–12 Leadership focuses specifically on K–12 schools.
 It examines core concepts in ethical stewardship and K–12 community-building, along with classroom practices, leadership strategies and professional development within the K–12 niche.